nelsonjchen/docker-quick-llama/README.md

 # oobabooga Text generation web UI Llama Docker Toolkit

-*WIP as the situation is rapidly, rapidly evolving.*
+*WIP as the situation is rapidly, rapidly evolving. people are running this on CPUs with fast RAM instead of GPUs so maybe this might not be worth it.*

 STATUS: Not ready, just sketching out.